Rain to cool things down

 THE FORECAST:

 Today and Tonight: Temperatures will climb to near 90 between on and off showers.
 We will have a hot afternoon but those who see some rain will have much more comfortable temperatures.
-Most of us will likely see at least some rain today.
+Expect about 50% coverage throughout the day, or about half of us will have rain.
 Low temperatures will struggle to be cooler than 76.
 The humidity will be oppressive when it’s not actively raining.
 Stay hydrated!

 Sun and Heat Safety: Some friendly reminders for your summer of fun events—sunburn can occur in less than 15 minutes with the extreme U.V.
 Index typical of this time of year.
 In addition to that, heat exhaustion and heat stroke can set in just as quickly.
 Seek medical attention if you or somebody you know is affected.
 While we all enjoy a list of cool beverages, be sure water is at least a part of that list!
 Finally, look before you lock.
 DO NOT leave people or pets in an unattended car.